spirali/haydi/docs/source/cnfs.rst

 Since we are interested only in finite (basic) objects, they contain only finitely many atoms, so there are only finitely many bijections (recall that ASets are finite).
 Therefore, each class of equivalence induced by isomorphism is also finite.

-Together with the linear ordering defined by :func:`haydi.compare`, each equivalence class has the smallest element.
-We call this element a *canonical form* of the class.
+In Haydi, there there is a fixed linear ordering of all basic objects defined by :func:`haydi.compare`.
+Since each isomorphic class is finite, hence each class has the smallest element according this ordering.
+We call this element as a *canonical form* of the class.

 The pipeline method ``cnfs()`` iterates only through canonical elements in a domain; therefore, we obtain only one element for each equivalence class.